oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/model-files.md

  * File names that don't include `.##.` sort _before_ other files as if they implicitly have the lowest possible `.##.`
  * If two files share the same number, the loading order is determined alphabetically as a tie-breaker.

-After all the models are sorted, the operator will create a comma separated list and this is passed to the `WDT` create domain command:
+After all the models are sorted, the operator will create a comma-separated list and this is passed to the WDT `create domain` command:

 ```
   /u01/wdt/models/model1.yaml,/u01/wdt/models/model2.yaml,/weblogic-operator/wdt-config-map/modela.yaml,/weblogic-operator/wdt-config-maap/mdoelb.yaml
 ```

-`WDT` create command internally will first merge all the model files into a single model file and resolve all macros before processing the model to create the domain.
-The final merged model must be valid in order both syntactically and semantically.
-The merged model is saved internally if the deployment model is `Model in image`.
+Internally, the WDT `create` command will first merge all the model files into a single model file and resolve all the macros before processing the model to create the domain.
+The final merged model must be valid, both syntactically and semantically.
+If the deployment model is Model in Image, then the merged model is saved internally.

 TODO: refactor this paragraph